 Installing and using ZBar in Linux to scan bar codes with your Webcam

-October 5, 2012 2 Comments
+October 5, 2012 7 Comments

 ZBar is an application that can scan and decode several bar code symbologies (including QR Code) from sources such as a Webcam or an image file.
 I had been wanting to install it for some time and was finally spurred on to do it by a request for help to get it working in the Sabayon Linux forums.
 Here are the steps I used.

-1. I installed the package media-gfx/zbar-0.10-r1.
+1. I installed the package media-gfx/zbar-0.10-r1

-Note for Gentoo users: I merged the package with the imagemagick and v4l USE flags set, so that both zbarimg and zbarcam would be installed.
-If you only want to use ZBar with a Webcam then turn off the imagemagick flag and zbarimg will not be installed.
+would be installed.
+If you only want to use ZBar with a Webcam then turn off the imagemagick

-Note for Sabayon Linux users: The Entropy package was built with both the above-mentioned USE flags set, so zbarimg and zbarcam will be installed.
+Note for Sabayon Linux users: The Entropy package was built with both the above-mentioned USE flags set, so zbarimg

-2. Then I checked the status of the installed package by using the Portage eix command:
+2. Then I checked the status of the installed package by using the Portage eix

 $ eix -I zbar